 Data distributions: when can’t you use means?

 Now that we have established what means and medians are, we can talk more about when they can and cannot be used, but to do that, we need to talk about data distributions.
 As I mentioned in the opening paragraph, when we talk about averages, we generally think that roughly half the data points should be above the mean and half the data points should be below it.
 Indeed, that intuition is correct.
 In order for the mean to be really useful, that situation should be roughly true, but if you think back to our definitions of means and medians, you will realize that what we have just defined is a median, not a mean.
-This brings me to the most important point of the entire post: as a general rule, if you are interested in knowing the central tendency of your data, means more informative when the data are normally distributed, but they can be very problematic when the data are skewed to one side.
+This brings me to the most important point of the entire post: as a general rule, if you are interested in knowing the central tendency of your data, means are more informative when the data are normally distributed, but they can be very problematic when the data are skewed to one side (as noted earlier, there are exceptions).
 The easiest way to explain what I mean by that is simply to show you, so look at Figure 1A on the right.
 This is what we call a “bell-shaped” or “normally distributed” data set, and the mean is at 11, which is exactly where we expect it to be (on a side note, for data sets with a perfectly normal distribution, the mean and median will always be the same).

 Technically speaking, you can also use a mean anytime that the data have a symmetrical distribution (i.e., if you folded the graph in half, both sides would be the same), but as you can see in Figure 1B and 1C, although you could report a mean, the mean is still not very useful.
 In Figure 1B, all of the values are equally frequent, so there isn’t really a central tendency, and in Figure 1C, the distribution is bimodal, so there are really two central tendencies.
 Data sets like either of those are, however, fairly rare, and the far more common alternative to a normal distribution is a skewed distribution (Figures 2 and 3).